 WHEREAS, profound economic and technological changes in our state and country have placed new responsibilities on our adult educational system; and,

-WHEREAS, adult education is an investment in the people and the future of our great state, providing preventative strategies to lower unemployment, illiteracy levels and government assistance costs; and,
+WHEREAS, adult education is an investment in the people and the future of Michigan as it provides preventative strategies to lower unemployment, illiteracy levels and government assistance costs; and,

 WHEREAS, adult education offers lifelong learning opportunities that improve basic skills such as reading, writing and mathematics; and,

-WHEREAS, between 2010 and 2011, nearly 34,000 Michigan citizens participated in adult education programs, including high school completion, general education development, adult basic education and English as a Second Language programs; and,
+WHEREAS, between 2011 and 2012, nearly 37,000 Michigan citizens participated in adult education programs, including high school completion, general education development, adult basic education and English as a Second Language programs;

-NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim Monday, April 30 through Saturday, May 5, 2012 as Adult Education Week in Michigan.
+NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim May 4-11, 2015 as Adult Education Week in Michigan.